Frederick Martin (cricketer): International cricket

 Rain washed out the third Test match in 1890 although Martin was not included in the team for the match with Briggs fit once again.
 He was invited to join the tour of South Africa led by Walter Reed in 1891/92.
 This was not considered a formal Test tour at the time and a second England tour to Australia took place at the same time, with many of the leading English players, including Briggs and Peel, on that tour.
 (Note: The tour to Australia was organised by Lord Sheffield and the team was captained by W.G.
 Grace, the leading player in the game at the time.
 The team was described by Wisden as "fully representative".
 An MCC team organised by Lord Hawke also toured North America during the 1891/92 English winter.
 Only five of the players on the South African tour had played a Test match prior to the tour.)
-All but one of the matches played in South Africa were non-first-class matches played against sides with more than 12 players.
-Martin took 109 wickets on the tour, although he was considered out bowled by J. J. Ferris (Note: Ferris had played for Australia in Martin's Test debut in 1890 after which he moved to England.) and played in the only first-class match against a South African XI, taking two wickets in the South African second innings having not bowled in the first.
+All but one of the matches played in South Africa were non-first-class matches played against teams with more than 12 players.
+Martin took 109 wickets on the tour, although he was considered out-bowled by J. J. Ferris (Note: Ferris had played for Australia in Martin's Test debut in 1890 after which he moved to England.) and played in the only first-class match against a South African XI, taking two wickets in the South African second innings having not bowled in the first.
 The match was given retrospective Test match status after Martin's death.

 In his two Test matches Martin took a total of 14 wickets at a bowling average of 10.07 runs per wicket.
 This is the second lowest bowling average of any Test cricketer in history who has taken at least 10 wickets.